-Beneficial Use Reclaimed Water Class Requirements Additional Requirements (22) Direct groundwater recharge (aquifer recharge).
+Beneficial Use Reclaimed Water Class Requirements Additional Requirements (23) Indirect groundwater recharge (surface percolation, subsurface Class A or B Criteria established on a case-by-case basis. percolation or vadose wells).
+Must meet applicable requirements of: • Chapter 173-200 WAC (groundwater standards). • Chapter 173-218 WAC when using a UIC well (underground injection control program). • WAC 246-290-310 (drinking water maximum contaminant levels in finished reclaimed water or at alternative point of compliance). • Minimum physical setback of 200 feet, and sanitary control area requirements, whichever is greater, around water supply wells as outlined in WAC 246-290-135.
+(24) Direct groundwater recharge (aquifer recharge).
 Class A Criteria established on a case-by-case basis.
 Must meet applicable requirements of: • Chapter 173-200 WAC (groundwater standards). • Chapter 173-218 WAC (UIC program). • WAC 246-290-310 (drinking water maximum contaminant levels in finished reclaimed water product or at alternative point of compliance). • Minimum physical setback of 200 feet, and sanitary control zone area requirements, whichever is greater, around water supply wells as outlined in WAC 246-290-135.
-(23) Recovery of reclaimed water stored in an aquifer (aquifer recovery).
+(25) Recovery of reclaimed water stored in an aquifer (aquifer recovery).
 Class A The effects of recovering stored reclaimed water from an aquifer must be demonstrated using the criteria presented in the engineering report.
 They must not negatively impact groundwater quality, the surrounding environment, or water rights holders.
-Direct Potable Reuse (24) Direct potable reuse.
+Direct Potable Reuse (26) Direct potable reuse.
 Class A+ Class A+ treatment criteria will be established on a case-by-case basis by health.
 Direct potable reuse is not a beneficial use of reclaimed water unless and until the group A potable water purveyor or reclaimed water generator has applied for and received a waiver from the state board of health under WAC 246-290-060(4).